 - Milk Thistle and Dandelion Root.
 These herbs have a long history of being beneficial to the liver.

 It's important to examine your diet and reduce any items that might adversely affect your liver.
 Cut back on fried foods and decrease the amount of trans fats, hydrogenated fats and saturated fats.
 If you drink, reduce the amount of alcohol you take in.
 All of these cause the liver to work extra hard.

 By the way, if you have blood sugar concerns, both your liver and adrenal glands are involved.
-With that said, look at your stress levels and see what you can do to reduce those as well.
+Consider your stress levels and see what you can do to reduce those as well.
 Here’s to a healthy liver, a life giver!